-Your funds are stored in a digital vault.
-You can think of this as a private offshore bank account that only you control.
-The vaults are available for all major operating systems including Windows, MacOS and Linux as well as Android and Apple mobile devices.
-There are different options according to your needs:
+Your money is stored in a digital vault.
+You can think of this as a private offshore account that only you can access and control.
+There are vaults available for all major operating systems and platforms including mobile and desktop and different options depending on your technical knowledge.

-This is the simplest method for those using computers who do not wish to run their own node.
+This is the simplest method for those using computers, tablets or mobile devices who do not wish to run their own node.

 CLI Vault (Command Line Interface)